Home Programme » Plenary Speakers

 FEBS Open Bio Lecture

-Membrane lipids and neural cell signaling
+Membrane lipids and neural cell signaling: the role of gangliosides

 Portrait of sonnino